Founder member of Division Three (North) 1921. Failed re-election 1972.

 In the early Sixties, Barrow adopted white shirts and blue shorts and for the first time, the coat of arms of Barrow in Furness was worn on the new shirts.

 In 1967, Barrow won promotion for the first and only time, finishing third in Division Four.
 The following year they finished eighth in Division Three, their highest ever placing.
 It would be all downhill from here.
 A disastrous campaign in 1969-70 lead to relegation and in 1972, the club faced re-election for the eleventh time.
 Never a popular destination for visiting fans or players, Barrow's lack of ambition finally caught up with them and they lost out to Hereford United whose FA Cup exploits had captured the public imagination.
-Barrow joined the Northern Premier League and despite leading a constant hand to mouth existence, the club continues to draw a small but loyal support.
-The club was competing in the Blue Square Premier in 2009-10, just one tier away from recovering their place in the Football League.
+Barrow joined the Northern Premier League and despite leading a constant hand to mouth existence, the club continued to draw a small but loyal support.

 - (a) Nelson FC